Categorically closed countable semigroups: Introduction

 \section{Introduction}

-In many cases, completeness properties of various objects of General Topology or Topologi\-cal Algebra can be characterized externally as closedness in ambient objects.
+In many cases, completeness properties of various objects of General Topology and Topolo\-gical Algebra can be characterized externally as closedness in ambient objects.
 For example, a metric space $X$ is complete if and only if $X$ is closed in any metric space containing $X$ as a subspace.
 A uniform space $X$ is complete if and only if $X$ is closed in any uniform space containing $X$ as a uniform subspace.
 A topological group $G$ is Ra\u\i kov complete if and only if it is closed in any topological group containing $G$ as a subgroup.

-Thus, despite that for topological semigroups there are no reasonable notions of inner completeness, we can define many completeness properties of semigroups via their closedness in ambient topological semigroups.

-Let us recall that a {\em topological semigroup} is a topological space $X$ endowed with a continuous associative binary operation.